mid1221213/RakuDroid/README.md

 ## Installation and test

 As said before, this is a PoC.
-The goal at the moment is to have an Android application that, when launched, displays **exactly** « 5 + 4² = 9 », where the source of this string, which is eval'ed by Rakudo, is « `'5 + 4² = ' ~ 5 + 4²` » (`src/AndroidStudio/native-lib.cpp` line 30 at the moment of writing).
+The goal at the moment is to have an Android application that, when launched, displays a kind or REPL.
+You enter the expression to eval, then click on "Eval", and the result (return value) is displayed.
+The button "Extract Assets" is here in case the asset extraction has been interrupted at the beginning (should not happen).
+Be careful, the evaluation step of REPL is done independantly each time.
+That means that a "my" variable is lost between evaluations.
+An "our" variable is kept, but you need to use it with the special package name "RakuDroidRun", e.g. `$KaruDroindRun::my-var` at 2nd and forth times.

 Once you have successfully `make install`'ed (that takes almost 5mn on my host), you should end up with a file `MyApplication.tgz`.
 Launch Android Studio, select « New Project » and use the `Native C++` activity template.
 Keep the default settings (especially the ID of the application `com.example.myapplication`, or else overwrite the `PROJ_JAVA_PATH` variable), except for Android version to use, it should be **at least** Oreo (8.0).